rticommunity/rtiroutingservice-plugins/examples/mqtt-shapes/README.md

     CONNEXTDDS_DIR     ?= /path/to/rti_connext_dds \
     CONNEXTDDS_ARCH    ?= myOsAndCompiler \
     # Uncomment if you installed the repository in a custom location
-    #RSPLUGINS_INSTALL=/path/to/rtiroutingservice-plugins/installation
+    #INSTALL_DIR=/path/to/rtiroutingservice-plugins/installation
     ```

     - If you plan on starting components manually, export them in the shell
       environment:

     ```sh
-    # Modify RSPLUGINS_INSTALL if you installed the repository in a
+    # Modify INSTALL_DIR if you installed the repository in a
     # custom location.
     export CONNEXTDDS_DIR=/path/to/rti_connext_dds \
            CONNEXTDDS_ARCH=myOsAndCompiler \
-           RSPLUGINS_INSTALL=../../install
+           INSTALL_DIR=../../install
     ```

 3. Start the `mosquitto` MQTT Broker: